microsoft/hands-on-lab-acs-teams/docs/workshop.md

 As you can see, the `startPhone` method takes a `phoneNumber` parameter, which should start with the country code for instance `+33` for France or `+1` for US, this is the phone number you will call.

-By using the `getPhoneNumber` method to dynamically get the phone number you just bought in the Azure Communication Services resource.
+Then, the number that you bought is retrieved by calling the `getPhoneNumber` method.
+Finally, the `startCall` method is called on the `callAgent` object to initiate a call to the phone number.
+The `alternateCallerId` option is used to specify the phone number from which the call is made.

 </details>